hcguersoy/cleanreg/README.md

 The pointed config file is the default configuration.
 The registry itself should be stopped before running this.

+## Contribution

+Feel free to contribute your changes as a PR.
+Please ensure that the tests run without errors and provide tests for additional functionality.

-## Run tests
+### Run tests

 Prerequisites:

-+ Bash
+* Bash
-+ Locally installed Docker engine (remote execution is not yet implemented)
+* Locally installed Docker engine (remote execution is not yet implemented; runs with Docker for MacOS fine)

-You can run all tests, with the runAllTests.sh script:
+You can run all tests, with the *runAllTests.sh* script:

 ```
 cd test
 ./runAllTests.sh
 ```

 This will run all tests and repeat them for different versions of the Docker Registry.

 To run a single test, change to the `test/tests` directory and run a test script: